Search results for "homeless services" near 78205

 Click here to check your waiting list status.

 The Set Aside Homeless Voucher Program (SHVP) provides rental voucher assistance to homeless individuals through a collaborative referral process.
 The San Antonio Metropolitan Ministries (SAMM) and the Center for Health Care Services (CHCS) screen applicants to ensure they meet all eligibility criteria and then forward a referral packet to SAHA.
-Case Management and Supportive Services are provided by CHCS and SAMM.
+CHCS and SAMM provide Case Management and Supportive Services.

 This program is for homeless individuals.

 The HUD-Veterans Affairs Supportive Housing (HUD-VASH) program for homeless veterans combines Housing Choice Voucher (HCV) rental assistance with case management and clinical services provided by the Department of Veterans Affairs (VA) at VA medical centers and community-based outreach clinics.
-Homeless veterans are screened by the VA and then referred to SAHA.
+The VA screens homeless veterans and is then referred to SAHA.

 This program serves homeless veterans.